nat-418/boole.nvim/README.md

 -------------

 Boole can be mapped to a key by passing a configuration table to the `setup` function.
-You can also add any paris of words you would like.
+You can also add any cycle of words you would like.
 Feel free to submit an issue and pull request with additions you think would make good defaults.